-Due to time limitations, we only researched the most direct connections between the provisions of the bill and decreased health inequities and did not explore the evidence for all possible pathways.
-Therefore, this Health Impact Review focused on the impact that prohibiting the sale of flavored vapor products would have on health outcomes and health equity for adolescents and young adults.
-Additional potential pathways are discussed in "Other Considerations" beginning on page 17.
+For this review, we were only able to research the most direct connections between the provisions of the bill and decreased health inequities and did not explore the evidence for all possible pathways.
+Therefore, this Health Impact Review focused on the impact that changing the surcharge and excise tax imposed on vapor products would have on health outcomes and health equity for adolescents and young adults.
+Additional potential pathways are discussed in "Other Considerations" beginning on page 18.
 We did not evaluate potential impacts related to: